T R I P T I

 "Why are you sleeping here?"

-His voice broke through my sleep, low and firm.
-My eyes fluttered open, and I realized I had dozed off on the dining table while waiting for him.
+His voice broke through my sleep.
+My eyes fluttered open and I realized I dozed off on the dining table while waiting for him.

-I blinked a few times, rubbing my eyes, trying to wake myself up fully.
+I blinked a few times and rubbed my eyes, trying to wake myself up fully.

-"It's past midnight" he said, loosening his tie, shrugging off his coat, and rolling his shirt sleeves up.
-The fatigue was visible on his face, but so was the detachment.
+"It's past midnight" he said while loosening his tie, shrugging off his coat and rolling his shirt sleeves up.
+The fatigue was visible on his face but so was the detachment.

-"You're again late, Abhi" I said softly, the concern slipping into my tone.
+"You're again late, Abhi" I said softly.
 He had been working endlessly these days, skipping meals, coming home late, ignoring his health as if the world would stop if he paused for a moment.

-He just hummed, taking the seat beside me.
+He just hummed and took the seat beside me.
 "Hm, what's in dinner?"

-Without a word, I began serving the food, rice, dal, and the sabji I'd made hours ago.
+Without a word, I began serving the food, rice, dal and the sabji I made hours ago.

-He started eating right away, one hand holding the spoon, the other still scrolling on his phone.
-The dim light reflected off his screen, painting his face with an emotionless glow.
+He started eating right away, one hand holding the spoon and the other still scrolling on his phone.

-"Mai yahi hu aur aap phone mein ghuse ja rahe ho" I murmured, half teasing, half hurt.
+"Mai yahi hu aur aap phone mein ghuse ja rahe ho" I murmured.

 (I'm right here, and you're getting lost in your phone)

-It wasn't new, but it still stung sometimes I truly felt like his phone was his first wife.
+It wasn't new, but it still stung sometimes I truly felt like his phone is his first wife.

 "Hm?
-Really?" he replied absentmindedly, eyes never leaving the screen.
+Really?" he replied absentmindedly, his eyes were still on the screen.

-"Baat kar rhi hu mai aapse, Abhinav" I snapped, my patience slipping.
+"Baat kar rhi hu mai aapse, Abhinav" I said firmly.

 (I'm talking to you, Abhinav.)

-The use of his full name caught his attention instantly, he knew I was angry now.
+The use of his full name caught his attention instantly and he knew I am angry now.

 He finally put his phone down and looked at me.

-"Acha, thik hai bolo" he said, trying to sound calm, as he continued eating.
+"Acha, thik hai bolo" he said as he continued eating.

 (Okay, fine, go ahead and speak)